Huegoxaga/notes/algorithm/ml.md

 - It can return ethier 0 or 1 as `y` hat value if categorical results are preferred
   - return `y` hat as 1 if the probability is higher than a certain defined value and vise versa.

+### Support Vector Regression(SVRs)

+- Compare to linear regression, instead of finding the best fitting line, it find the best fitting tube
+- The tube, known as `ε-Intensitive Tube`, `ε` is the width of the tube, projected on the y-axis
+- All data inside the tube will be ignore, so this algorithm allows a margin of error
+- When the data can't be fit by a linear model, data can be projected on a kernel function and the best fitting plane (for 2-D data) can be found
+  - Similar to tube for a line, The plane has a "thinkness", the predicted plane is surrended by one plane that is one `ε` above, and the other plane one `ε` below, all data within the block will be ignored.
+The data outside the block will be used to determine the best fitting plane

 ### Support Vector Machines(SVMs)

 - It is a classificaton algorithm